YourTradingSystems/JS-CodeStyle/README.md

       'with this, you would get nowhere fast.';
     ```

-  - When programmatically building up a string, use Array#join instead of string concatenation.
-Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).
+  - When programmatically building up a string, use string concatenation instead of Array#join. [jsPerf](http://jsperf.com/string-vs-array-concat/2).

     ```javascript
     var items;